LumberJack19/webmapping/Chapter09/readme.md

 ### I. An Introduction to TopoJSON

 _**[TopoJSON](https://github.com/mbostock/topojson/wiki)**_ is the first geospatial data format for the Web that encodes topology.
 As briefly introduced in Chapter 3, _**topology**_ describes the digital encoding of spatial relationships of connected/unconnected, adjacent/detached, inside/outside, etc., into data captures of geographic phenomena.
-We did not worry much about topology for Lab 1, as the map only drew points rather than lines or polygons (technically, the proportional symbols were polygonal SVGs, but centered on a single point spatial coordinate).
+We didn't worry much about topology for Lab 1, as the map only drew points rather than lines or polygons (technically, the proportional symbols were polygonal SVGs, but centered on a single point spatial coordinate).
 Topology is important for rendering polygons for the Lab 2 choropleth map.

 For desktop GIS software, [topology](http://webhelp.esri.com/arcgisserver/9.3/java/index.htm#geodatabases/topology_basics.htm) is encoded by coverage and geodatabase file formats but not in shapefiles.
 The advantages of topological data formats over "spaghetti model" data formats such as shapefiles and GeoJSON are threefold: